 School devices assigned to a member of staff as part of their role must have a password or device lock so that unauthorised people cannot access the content.
-Staff should only use the school device which is allocated to them for school work.
+Staff devices are for the sole use of the staff member they are issued to and are not to be loaned to pupils/visitors/other staff under any condition.
+Staff should only use the school device which is allocated to them for school work and under no circumstances use the device for personal use.
 When they are not using a device staff should ensure that it is locked to prevent unauthorised access.
-Devices issued to staff are encrypted, to protect data stored on them.